beeware/rubicon/README.rst

 Community
 ---------

-Toga is part of the `BeeWare suite`_.
+Rubicon is part of the `BeeWare suite`_.
 You can talk to the community through:

 * `@pybeeware on Twitter`_